Richard Hanna (New York politician): Tenure

 At a rally in support of the Equal Rights Amendment in March 2012, Hanna urged women to donate to Democratic candidates, saying: "I think these are very precarious times for women, it seems.
 So many of your rights are under assault...
 Contribute your money to people who speak out on your behalf, because the other side -- my side -- has a lot of it."

 In the 2012 presidential election, he endorsed former Utah Governor Jon Huntsman Jr.

 Hanna supported reauthorization of the Violence Against Women Act.

 In 2013, he supported same-sex marriage, becoming the second Republican member of the House to do so (the first being Ileana Ros-Lehtinen).

 In June 2013, Hanna was the only Republican congressman to vote against proposed legislation to ban abortions after 20 weeks of pregnancy except for victims of rape or incest who have reported the crime to authorities.
 He opposes partial birth abortions, but stated that he was unable to support this legislation because it would cast aside exception for the health of the mother, and it fails to adequately account for unique circumstances that can arise after 20 weeks because every pregnancy is specific.

 In December 2015, Hanna—citing family responsibilities—announced that he did not plan to run for re-election in 2016.
 Hanna indicated that a potential primary rematch with Claudia Tenney did not influence his decision not to seek re-election.
 He endorsed businessman Steve Wells as his successor, but Wells lost the primary to Tenney, who won the seat in the general election.

 On August 2, 2016, Hanna became the first sitting Republican member of Congress to say that he would vote for Hillary Clinton for president over Donald Trump in the 2016 presidential election, referring to the Republican nominee as "a national embarrassment".

 In December 2016, Hanna said in an interview that the Republican Party had "gone to the far extremes on social issues.
 They've become judgmental and sanctimonious and authoritarian on their approach to people."

+In 2018, Hanna and former congressman Sherwood Boehlert endorsed Tenney's Democratic challenger Anthony Brindisi, who went on to win the election.